poseidon/matchbox/Documentation/getting-started-rkt.md

 ## Client VMs

-Create 5 VM nodes which have known hardware attributes.
+Create four VM nodes which have known hardware attributes.
 The nodes will be attached to the `metal0` bridge where your pods run.

     sudo ./scripts/libvirt create-rkt